Choose your settings

 Transferring a business is a complex transaction.
 For example, 2 years prior to the transaction, the business may have to dispose of some of its assets to meet the requirement that 50% of assets are used primarily for operations.
 As another example, the capital gain may impact alternative minimum tax or government assistance programs, such as the Old Age Security Pension.
 In addition, an incentive for Canadian business owners will be rolled out gradually in 2025.
 Your tax specialist will help you decide on the best time to complete the transaction and limit the impact.
 “Plan ahead!” says Giroux.
 More specifically, plan ahead with your accountant, tax specialist and financial institution.
 You need the right players on your team.
 Too much money is at stake!

-More flexible rules for a farm or fishing business
+More flexible rules for farm and fishing businesses

-If your business is a family farm or fishing corporation, the rules are a little less strict.
+If your business is a family farm or fishing property, the rules are a little less strict.
 The main differences are:

 • The capital gains deduction can be applied to interest in a partnership.

-• If the business is personal (registered, not incorporated), assets such as land and quotas qualify for the deduction.
+• If the business is personal (registered or a partnership, not incorporated), assets such as land and quotas qualify for the deduction.
 However, inventories such as herds, feed, and machinery do not qualify.

-• The seller will be taxed according to the transaction amount, not the actual value of the business.
+• The seller will be taxed according to the transaction amount for the purpose of a transfer to a child, and not according to the actual value of the business.